 The next source region is fetched by iterating through the next adjacent source regions to find the first that is not empty.
 Parallel Scavenge, in its native form, imposes no restriction on region iteration and fetching.
 The reason is that, for self-compacting spaces the next source region always targets that same space, and for promotion to the old-space the next source regions must target the only old-space in existence.
 But, now there are several old-space partitions and, as illustrated in Figure 3.15, regions are targeted to other spaces.
 In this figure, there are two GC threads consuming a filling task.
-GC Thread 1 will fetch region A and copy to the beginning of the Space 1, and GC Thread 2 will do the same with region B. Since region to fill the remaining space, and that will be region B. This "stealing" causes wrong word placement and a negative destination-count - both threads will decrement the destination-count and region B was only targeted for one destination.
+GC Thread 1 will fetch region A and copy to the beginning of the Space 1, and GC Thread 2 will do the same with region B. Since region A will not fill a complete region in Space 1, then the GC Thread 1 will get the next source region to fill the remaining space, and that will be region B. This "stealing" causes wrong word placement and a negative destination-count - both threads will decrement the destination-count and region B was only targeted for one destination.
 To avoid the fetching of regions in an intrusive way the algorithm must check if a destination of a region corresponds to the expected destination space.